Back to the Defender 110 Section

 There is some good news on the body because the tub and a number of other panels we need are well used, but are very straight and will only need to be stripped and refinished because they are all alloy.
 All the rusted capping pieces you see here will be removed and replaced with brand new ones that are epoxy primed and painted on all sides with Willow Green PPG paint so that this type of rust will not happen again anytime soon.
 The safari cage will also be removed, blasted back to white metal and then zinc and powder coated in satin black for a great finished look that will look a lot like a 1997 NAS Defender 90 LE Wagon (minus all the diamond plate).

 As the 110 continues to get stripped down the new backbone for the project is brought in and made ready for the project, as you can see above.
-This brand new galvanized frame will cure all the rust issues of the old frame and is already set up for the body mounts of the stock NAS 110, but the engine mounts are already set up to handle the Td5 turbo diesel engine that will be heading for the engine bay in this NAS 110.
+This brand new galvanized frame will cure all the rust issues of the old frame and is already set up for the body mounts of the stock NAS 110.

 While the work getting rolling chassis assembled continues, the paint department is going strong getting the brand new door shells primed and painted in the customers color choice of Willow Green.
 Once the paint has cured the guts from the old doors will be reconditioned and installed into these brand new shells.
 Doing it this way assures that there is no rust or corrosion in the doors once the 110 starts going back together.